rate-nl/ISO/readme.md

 ## 4. Roles and Responsibilities

-In accordance with ISO  27001:2022 Clause 5.3 and Annex A.5.2, the following roles and responsibilities are defined:
+In accordance with ISO  27001:2022 Clause 5.3 and A.5.2, the following roles and responsibilities are defined:

 ### 4.1.
 Chief Executive Officer (CEO)